epigani/epigani.github.io/_pages/about.md

 - Developing tools to understand and predict the **dynamics of complex systems**.
 - Investigating how the **environment shapes biological dynamics**.

-I am passionate about uncovering the fundamental laws that underlie reality itself.
+More in general, I am passionate about uncovering the fundamental laws that underlie reality itself.

 ---